 Six Common Mistakes To Avoid When Starting A New Physical Therapy Clinic – Part 1

-The day has finally arrived.
-Your PT shingle is ready to hang and your first patient is about to walk through the front door of your very own physical therapy clinic.
-But prior to opening day, a significant amount of planning and hard work, not to mention valuable resources, must be directed towards your new pride and joy.
-This document is designed to help anyone navigate the choppy waters of purchasing new clinical equipment and supplies for a start-up facility and prevent unnecessary and costly mistakes.
-Take the time to read this report and choose an equipment distributor that has a plan of action for each and every item discussed in this document.
-Choose a prepared and experienced distributor wisely and you will enjoy the experience as well as preserve valuable resources including your sanity.
+But prior to opening day, a significant amount of physical therapy business planning and hard work, not to mention valuable resources, must be directed towards your new pride and joy.
+This document is designed to help anyone tread though the unfamiliar territory of purchasing new clinical equipment and supplies for a start-up facility and prevent unnecessary and costly mistakes.

 2. Don’t Rely Only on a Catalog: Although it takes valuable time, the worst thing you can do is to choose the tools you will use to effectively treat your patients from a printed document that is out of date the day after it was printed.
 Or, worse yet, rely solely on your knowledge of current modalities and techniques from the last facility where you were employed.
 Technology advantages are introduced practically on a monthly basis and relying on only what you have used in the past limits your opportunity to attract the highest number of referrals.